 Pick your audio interface based on your needs and budget.
 If your OS supports it, Ardour can use it.
 PCI, USB, Firewire interfaces, along with the option to use network audio too.

 True tape-style transport allows any combination of master record and individual track arming at any time; no prior setup is needed.
-Per-track setting of layered, non-layered, or destructive recording modes.
+Per-track setting of layered or non-layered recording modes.
 Flexible input monitoring options can handle it automatically or allow you to take control with individual monitor buttons.
 Punch in/out points can be set in a multitude of ways, and can be combined with loop playback.
 Stop&Forget feature allows you to cancel a recording pass and recover the disk space instantly.